SasquatchDoobie/csci3000/README.md

 Navigate in a terminal to the `./database` folder.
 Run `docker-compose down` to stop the server.

-To delete the database, connect to MariaDB and run the statements in `init.sql`.
+To recreate the database, connect to MariaDB and run the statements in `init.sql`.

 To remove the database server, search how to clear Docker volumes/images from your system